Google Pixel 10 vs. Pixel 8: Is it time to upgrade?

 Obsidian, Hazel, Rose

-The Pixel 10 is also tipped to include other hardware upgrades, like 12GB RAM compared to the Pixel 8's 8GB RAM.
-Connectivity is upped too, with Wi-Fi 7 compared to Wi-Fi 6.
-Finally, the newer model is rumored to have a 4,970mAh battery capacity, up from 4,700mAh on the Pixel 8.
+The Pixel 10 also includes other hardware upgrades, like 12GB RAM compared to the Pixel 8's 8GB RAM.
+Connectivity is upped too, with Wi-Fi 6E compared to Wi-Fi 6 (though this is actually a downgrade from the Pixel 9).
+Finally, the newer model is equipped with a 4,970mAh battery capacity, up from 4,700mAh on the Pixel 8.

 Google Pixel 10 vs. Pixel 8: Cameras

-Google is rumored to be shaking up the cameras on the base-model Pixel 10.
-It's said to be using a triple-camera system for the first time on the entry-level Pixel, and this results in needing to overhaul every sensor.
+Google is shaking up the cameras on the base-model Pixel 10.
+It's using a triple-camera system for the first time on the entry-level Pixel, and this results in needing to overhaul every sensor.

-The main shooter is now a 48MP, f/1.7 sensor, and it joins the new 10.8 MP, f/3.1 telephoto lens capable of 5x optical zoom, per reports.
-There's still a 12MP ultrawide, which could be the same sensor or something new.
+The main shooter is now a 48MP, f/1.7 sensor, and it joins the new 10.8 MP, f/3.1 telephoto lens capable of 5x optical zoom.
+There's still a 13MP ultrawide, which is also brand-new this year with a 120-degree field-of-view.
 Technically, the Pixel 10's main sensor could be viewed as a downgrade compared to the Pixel 8's 50MP lens.
+That isn't likely to be the case in daily use thanks to Google's new ISP and improved color science.

 For what it's worth, Google made a similar "downgrade" between the Pixel 8a and Pixel 9a, and the photo quality turned out better.